Hong Kong regulatory compliance

 - Regulation allowing the industry to exist within strict limits.

-- Some have sought to treat equity crowdfunding as exempt, or lighten the regulation of the issuing of shares in return for crowdfunding investment in order to provide funding for SMEs
+Some jurisdictions have sought to treat equity crowd-funding as exempt, or lighten the regulation of the issuing of shares in return for crowd-funding investment in order to provide funding for SMEs.

-- prohibition on the issue of Unauthorised Invitations to the Public under s.103(1) of the Securities and Future Ordinance (the SFO);
+- The prohibition on the issue of unauthorised invitations to the public under Section 103(1) of the Securities and Future Ordinance (the SFO);

-- The prohibition on carrying on a money lending business without a money lender’s licence under s.7 of the Hong Kong Money Lenders Ordinance (MLO) (Cap.
-163).
+- The prohibition on carrying on a money lending business without a money lender’s licence under section 7 of the Money Lenders Ordinance.

 - offers any shares or debentures of a company to the public for purchase or subscription; or

 - is calculated to invite offers by the public to subscribe for or purchase any shares or debentures of a company.

 A company which issues a prospectus which does not comply with the disclosure and registration requirements, and every person who is knowingly a party to the issue, commits an offence under C(WUMP)O. The provision of information on the internet in relation to investment-based crowdfunding (involving investment in equity or debt securities) is likely to constitute the issue of a prospectus in breach of C(WUMP)O.